MaritimeCloud/Sandbox/mc-mms-cli/README.md

 * Java 8
 * Maven (for building)
-* A running and compatible MMS server to test agains
+* A running and compatible MMS server to test against

 ## Building ##